jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 sudo apachectl restart
 ```

-Now, the local backend service is up and running and listening to port 18000.
+Now, the local backend service is up and running and listening on port 18000.

 ## Step 3: Install this extension

 1. First, install [this extension](https://chrome.google.com/webstore/detail/chatgpt-deeplink/bmkbpmkcppdmkdbpihmijgeilchgeapo?snuoi).
-Ask ChatGPT will only work if this extension is installed and enabled.
-There is a delay setting in this extension; it is recommended to set it to 2000 (In reality, I could merge this extension into my own, but there's no need to.
+ChatGPT will only work if this extension is installed and enabled.
+There is a delay setting in this extension; it's recommended to set it to 2000.
+(In reality, I could merge this extension into my own, but there's no need to.
 Respecting copyright is important).
 2. Make sure Chrome has Developer Mode enabled.
 3. Go to the Extensions interface.
-4. Extract the code above in a directory that you won't easily tamper with (because unpacked extensions aren't saved in Chrome's storage; they run from the specified directory every time).
+4. Download the code and extract them into a directory that you won't easily tamper with (because unpacked extensions are not stored in Chrome's storage; they run from the specified directory each time).
 5. In Chrome's Extensions interface, click "Load Unpacked Extension."
-6. Now you can enjoy the macOS screen saver video as Chrome's new tab.
+6. Now you can enjoy the macOS screen saver videos as Chrome's new tab.